-Studies by leading economists such as James Heckman, winner of the Nobel Prize in Economics in 2012, have demonstrated that people who benefit from educational and health programs at a younger age go on to earn around 25% more.
-In other words, investing in children’s development from a very early age is the most cost-effective way of fighting poverty and all the other problems that come with it.
+Studies by leading economists such as James Heckman, winner of the 2012 Nobel Prize in Economics, show that people who received educational and health interventions at an early age go on to have earnings prospects that are 25 % higher.
+In other words, investing in early childhood development is the most cost-effective way to fight poverty and all the ills that come with it.

-But there are still too few children with access to preschool education, especially those from disadvantaged backgrounds.
+But still too few children have access to pre-school education, especially when they come from disadvantaged backgrounds.

-Planète Enfants & Développement have three ongoing programs, benefitting more than 2000 children per year in Burkina Faso, Cambodia and Nepal.
+At Planète Enfants & Développement, we have 3 programs that reach over 2000 children per year in Burkina Faso, Cambodia and Nepal.

-The aim is to help children from disadvantaged families or districts to access preschool education and to protect children between three and six years from violent environments.
-The impact of these programmes is decisive when it comes to the protection and development of children and their families.
+The aim is to facilitate access to pre-school for children from disadvantaged families or neighborhoods and to protect 3-6 year olds from a violent environment.
+The impact is decisive on the protection and development of children and their families.

-In Cambodia and Burkina Faso, we have made preschool education more accessible by setting up community schools in disadvantaged areas – construction, renovation and equipment – and training teachers.
-Each year, more than 2000 children, 51% of whom are girls, benefit from this.
-In the parts of Burkina Faso where we work, the rate of children who attend preschool is 34%, compared to the national average of 4%!
-In Nepal, our nursery school offers a protected physical environment and psychological support to the children of female sex workers.
-For the past eight years, we have been running a long-term project with our partners that allows us to prepare between 20 and 30 children each year at the public primary school.
+In Cambodia and Burkina Faso, we have strengthened access to pre-school education by building, renovating and equipping community schools in disadvantaged areas and training teachers.
+More than 2000 children of which 51% are girls benefit each year from these structuress.
+In the Burkinabe areas where we work, the preschooling rate is 34% compared to the national average of 4%!
+In Nepal, we welcome in our kindergarten children of young women working in the prostitution sector and we offer physical protection and psychological support to our young public.
+A long term work, for more than 8 years, has been led with our partners and allows us to prepare between 20 and 30 children per year at the public elementary school.

-Using the services and structures we have developed, we now want to support local actors working with young children.
-Together we will design, produce and increase the distribution of textbooks, educational tools, games and toys to promote children’s’ development.
-We will also spread awareness about early childhood development amongst communities and families, as well as about the benefits of pre-school and everything else that affects their development: nutrition, health, and parent-child relationships.
+With the services and structures we have developed, we now want to support local early childhood actors.
+Together we will design, produce and distribute on a larger scale manuals, educational tools, games and toys to promote the development of young children.
+We will also expand community and family awareness of early childhood development, the benefits of preschooling, and all aspects of child development: nutrition, health, and parent-child relationships.